faakit/CSunPosition/README.md

 ## React + Vite page

-The sun follows a second grade funtion and adapts the path depending o the size of the screen.
+The sun image follows a second grade funtion and adapts its path depending o the size of the screen.

-It get the information of time from the socket subscription.
+The information of time comes from the socket subscription.

 ### Usage